A fanpage

 pg 497

-Chapter 27 (2010) we learn that the power station is called an Ether Station, used to collect and purify etheric energy (pg 708), and that this energy is used in experiements unknown to Jones.
-So far its unknown why the court wants to do this when it does not regard the ether highly at all.
+Chapter 27 (2010) we learn that the power station is called an Ether Station, used to collect and purify etheric energy, and that this energy is used in experiements unknown to Jones (pg 723).
+Renard poses a very relevant question (pg 708).
+What is the Courts end goal with experimenting with the ether?
+Especially considering the Court does not regard the Ether highly at all:

 Kat disasterously tries to put on makeup for Aly, but Annie cleans it off of her, telling her she doesn't need it, prompting Kat to ask why Annie wears makeup, but of course Annie avoids the question.
 This is in Chapter 13 (2007) and isn't mentioned again for a long time.